Maohi: History

 The Ma'ohi people first arrived to what is known today as French Polynesia over 2,300 years ago.
 The Ma'ohi include not only Tahiti but 17 surrounding islands in French Polynesia.
 It wasn't until the 18th century that external influence was introduced to the Ma'ohi people.
 In 1880 France seized control of Tahiti and its surrounding islands.

 La Culture Ma'ohi

 La Culture Ma'ohi is a culture movement by the Ma'ohi people to rediscover their culture after colonization by the French in the mid-nineteenth century.
 Most traditions from the Ma'ohi culture were lost due to colonization, and diverse influences from neighboring islands such as the Marquesas, the Austral and the Cook Islands, helped to reconstruct post contact Tahitian culture.
-Reinterpretation of traditions such as art and dance as well as reconstructions of traditional Marae's played an important role in recreating a cultural identity for Tahitians.
+Reinterpretation of traditions such as art and dance as well as reconstructions of traditional Maraes played an important role in recreating a cultural identity for Tahitians.
 It wasn't until the 1950s that the reconstruction of these traditions began, due to an overall lack of knowledge about Tahitian culture.
 La Culture Ma'ohi is a way for Tahitian politicians to heighten the awarenesses of the cultural past as well as create and identity for the future of Tahiti.